MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

 ## Understanding the Results

-If data matches the given fetchXml query, the **List rows** action will return data in a format called [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation), which is essentially a method used to present data in a well-organized manner, making it easy to read and write digitally.
+If data matches the given fetchXml query, the **List rows** action returns data in a format called [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation), which is essentially a method used to present data in a well-organized manner, making it easy to read and write digitally.

 Now, let's assume we'd ask the Copilot '*how many failed vs succeeded flows did we have last month?'* This would produce a [fetchXml](/power-apps/developer/data-platform/use-fetchxml-construct-query) query similar to the following: